specklesystems/speckle-docs/user/powerbi.md

 ![Color settings](./img-powerbi/settings-color.png)

-The filtering/coloring feature available when connecting a data field into the `Object Data` section can be customised by selecting a 3-color gradient on the visual settings.
+The filtering/coloring feature available when connecting a data field into the `Object Data` section can be customized by selecting a 3-color gradient on the visual settings.

 This will affect the color pallette that is used when **coloring objects by a number based field**.
 When connecting a text based field into the `Object Data` input, the color will be computed automatically and the color pallette in the settings will be ignored.